Field education program FAQ

 Does the University’s insurance cover me traveling to and from the placement and driving for the placement agency?

 No. You are responsible for transportation to and from your practicum site and assume the risks associated with transportation and parking.
 You are not allowed to transport clients and are not covered under most agencies’ liability policies to drive agency vehicles.

 Can I log extra hours each week and complete my field placement early?

-No. In order to maximize the educational experience by balancing classroom and field experiences, students will not be allowed to “bank” hours in order to complete the field practicum earlier than the semester ends.
+No. In order to maximize the educational experience by balancing classroom and field experiences, students will not be allowed to “bank” hours, such as working over 15 hours per week in order to complete the field practicum earlier than the semester ends.

 How many of the CSWE competencies do I have to demonstrate to be considered successful in the field placement?

 You must demonstrate satisfactory mastery of all competencies by the end of the second semester of the field placement.